-It’s basically an easy way to translate protocols like MIDI and OSC to lighting software like M-PC or Grand MA2, but it can also do significantly more complex things.
+It’s basically an easy way to translate protocols like MIDI and OSC to lighting software like Onyx or Grand MA2, but it can also do significantly more complex things.

 Creating a New Project in ShowCockpit

 First, you’ll want to start by opening your ShowCockpit program.
-You will click New Project, title it, and hit enter.
+You will click “New Project”, title it, and hit “enter”.

 Next, we add the Elements.
-On the left-hand sidebar, you will click Elements.
+On the left-hand sidebar, you will click “Elements”.
 Click Add, Lighting, Elation, and then M-PC.
 Title as needed.

 Then we will the External Control.
-Click Add, External Control, MIDI, Generic MIDI.
+Click “Add”, “External Control”, “MIDI”, “Generic MIDI”.
 Title as Needed.

 Define the MIDI Elements

 Now, we are going to set up the MIDI Elements.
-On the ShowCockpit element screen, you will need to Click the Toggle Button on for the Generic MIDI Control.
+On the ShowCockpit element screen, you will need to click the “Toggle” button on for the Generic MIDI Control.

-Click the Generic MIDI and on the Right-Hand side click Open New Window.
-A popup window will come up and select Enable Learn.
+Click the “Generic MIDI” and on the right-hand side click “Open New Window”.
+A popup window will come up and select “Enable Learn”.
 You should see the MIDI connect at the bottom of the ShowCockpit window.

-When your MIDI is connected simply go through and press all of your Faders.
-You will see these connecting in the ShowCockPit Screen.
+When your MIDI controller is connected simply go through and press all of your Faders.
+You will see these appearing in the ShowCockPit screen as you press them.

-Once you connected all of your Faders Click the Button tab and do the same for your Buttons.
+Once you connected all of your Faders, click the “Button” tab and do the same for your Buttons.
 Close this screen when done.

 Mapping Your Faders and Buttons to Onyx Commands

-On the Left Sidebar below Elements, you will click Mapping.
+On the Left Sidebar below Elements, you will click “Mapping”.

-When you’re done assigning the Faders you will then go to the Pick A Function Tab and select one of the Following for your Buttons: Main Playback Button, Submaster Button, or Playback Button.
+When you’re done assigning the Faders you will then go to the “Pick A Function” Tab and select one of the Following for your Buttons: Main Playback Button, Submaster Button, or Playback Button.

-In the video, we used the Playback Button.
-Under the Tune Parameters select Page 1, Button 1, and for the Cuelist Action drop-down select Go.
+In the video, we used the “Playback Button”.
+Under the “Tune Parameters” select Page 1, Button 1, and for the Cuelist Action drop-down select Go.

-Just as you did for the Faders go through and map your buttons one at a time.
+Just as you did for the Faders, go through and map your buttons one at a time.

 If you have keys you can go through the same steps and assign them to the MIDI Controller.